dperk6/venti-stake/README.md

 **closeRewards** -> marks staking as inactive and locks timestamp as the end of rewards

 **enableStaking** -> marks staking as active and allows deposits

+**withdrawRewardTokens** -> pulls reward tokens from contract after staking is complete.
+NOTE: this should only be called _after_ users have had enough time to withdraw their reward tokens.
+Since staked tokens and available rewards are tracked separately, contract owners _do not_ have the ability to withdraw user stakes.